rbrt-weiler/xmc-nbi-vlanlister-go/README.md

     	Client ID (OAuth) or username (Basic Auth) for authentication -version
     	Print version information and exit

+It is required to provide at least one outfile.
+Valid types are CSV and Excel, determined by the file extensions '.csv' and '.xlsx' or by prefixing the outfile with either 'csv:' or 'xlsx:'.
+Prefixes take priority over suffixes.

 Nearly all options that take a value can be set via environment variables:
   XMCHOST            -->  -host